cypress-io/cypress-documentation/content/guides/core-concepts/test-runner.md

 - The names and purposes of the visual parts of the Cypress Test Runner
 - How to use the Selector Playground for targeting your page elements
+- How to debug tests using the built-in features of the Test Runner

 </Alert>